usmansbk/blog-draft/markdowns/html5-drag-and-drop.md

 That's it!
 We now have a working drag-sort list.

-Here is a list of things you can try:
+Here are a few things you can try:

 - Hide the original dragging item on drag start to improve user experience.
-- Reduce the opacity of an item when dragging over.
+- Reduce the opacity of the item you're dragging over to.

 Happy Coding!